SDMA case study: Reese

 Reese’s diagnostic results showed an increased SDMA* along with a normal creatinine and increased BUN.
 She also had inappropriate urine concentrating ability with a urine specific gravity of 1.018.
 In addition, Reese had an active urine sediment with >100 WBC/hpf and marked bacteriuria.
-Based on these findings, a urine culture and susceptibility was performed and >100,000 organisms/mL of Escherichia coli was grown that was susceptible to most antibiotics, including amoxicillin and amoxicillin/clavulanic acid.
+Based on these findings, a urine culture and susceptibility were performed and >100,000 organisms/mL of Escherichia coli were grown that were susceptible to most antibiotics, including amoxicillin and amoxicillin/clavulanic acid.

 Based on Reese’s increased SDMA with an inappropriately low urine specific gravity, it was clear that she had decreased kidney function in addition to having a urinary tract infection.

 - Active or acute kidney injury (AKI) secondary to pyelonephritis.

 - Chronic kidney disease (CKD) with a concurrent lower urinary tract infection (UTI).